Proposing an Integrated Management Process for Architectural and Civil Data in AEC Projects Using BIM and CIM

-A Process for Integrating Civil and Architectural Data in the AEC Projects: Case Study in South Korea
+Process for Integrating Civil and Architectural Data in AEC Projects: A Korean Case Study

 ABSTRACT